practicalli/astro/README.md

 ### Clojure LSP

-Mason is used to install LSP servers, format & lint tools which have their current versions defined in the Mason Registry.
+Mason is used to install LSP servers, format & lint tools.
+[Mason Registry](https://mason-registry.dev/registry/list) maintains a list of the latest release for each tool (automatically updated).

-As of 17 December 2024, Practicalli astro is configured to use a locally installed Clojure LSP server to get the latest release.
+Practicalli Astro can be configured to use a locally installed Clojure LSP server (using the [instructions for your operating system](https://clojure-lsp.io/installation/)).
+A commented configuration example is included in [lua/plugins/user-practicalli.lua](https://github.com/practicalli/astro/blob/main/lua/plugins/user-practicalli.lua).

-Install Clojure LSP from the [GitHub Releases](https://github.com/clojure-lsp/clojure-lsp/releases) or follow the [instructions for your operating system](https://clojure-lsp.io/installation/)

-Once Mason Repository [PR #7896 bump(clojure-lsp): update to v2024.11.08-17.49.29](https://github.com/mason-org/mason-registry/pull/7896) is merged, Practicalli Astro will revert to the Mason install of Clojure LSP

 ## Sponsor Practicalli